-Based on the review of the Company's Board of Directors and senior executive management, Al Meera has committed to applying the principles and provisions of the corporate governance code for companies and legal entities listed on the main market issued by the Qatar Financial Markets Authority for the financial year ending on December 31, 2021.
+Based on the review of the Company's Board of Directors and senior executive management, Al Meera has committed to applying the relevant principles and provisions of Qatar Financial Markets Authority, including the corporate governance code for companies and legal entities listed on the main market issued by the Qatar

+Financial Markets Authority for the financial year ending on December 31, 2022.

 In addition to the efforts that have been made, the Company will continue its efforts to ensure compliance with the provisions of the Code.
+The company is currently reviewing its policies and procedures to ensure permanent compliance with the relevant codes and legislation of Qatar Financial Markets Authority.